Tahiti Yacht Charter Guide

 Huahine, the Secret Island, is one of the most preserved of all the islands where you can still experience the real Polynesian lifestyle from the distant past.
 Here, the people are amazingly friendly, and life is calm and relaxed.

-There are also many small islands (called Motu) scattered in the lagoons.
+There are also many small islands (called Motu) peppered across the lagoons.
 In fact, why not choose your own one!
-Choose to anchor in the sparkling waters, snorkel to the sandy beach, drink the coconut juice or have your picnic sitting in the lagoon.
+Anchor in the sparkling waters, snorkel to the sandy beach, sip coconut juice or have your picnic sitting in the lagoon.

-And if you can drag yourself away from your pina colada, you can swim, snorkel, kayak or dive the afternoon away.
+If you can drag yourself away from your pina colada, you can spend the afternoon swimming, snorkelling, kayaking and diving.
 Or, for a little adventure, try some shark feeding to get the adrenaline going!

 The Tuamotu Atolls